KaveIO/Service/README.md

 ===============
 (Note this has not been tested)
 + Comment line 21 and uncomment line 22 in AbstractDao.java.
 I (Jan Amoraal) need to "fix" the code to use properties.

+POST /layer/LAYER_NAME/IDIDID
+POST /layer/LAYER_NAME
+{
+		"applicationKey"

+		"sort": int          # The result set is always sorted on the timestamp.
+Value 1 for ascending, value -1 for Descending. default 1
+		"limit": int         # The maximum amount of records the result set can have.
+0 is interpreted as infinite. default 0 "filter" {
+			"timestamp": {
+				"age": int           # Only returns items which have a timestamp less than 'age' ago. default not filtered "after": int         #
+				"before": int        #
+			}

+			"location": {
+				"near": {
+					"geometry" : GeoJSON Point
+					"distance": Double
+				},
+				"within": {
+					"geometry" : GeoJSON Polygon
+				}
+			}

+			"relation": {
+				"type": "node" | "edge"
+				"ids": [ObjectId]
+			}
+		}
+	}
+}